rsesha/Top-Correlations-to-a-Name/README.md

 <b>Arguments <br></b>

 stocks: name of the dataframe that contains your time series data in this format: <br>
-<br>     rows = each stock ticker or productname or country or whatever that list of things that represents this data
+1. rows = each stock ticker or productname or country or whatever that list of things that represents this data
-<br>     columns = time series data.
+1. columns = time series data.
 For example, monthly sales, daily stock prices or monthly CPI for each country
 <br><b>CAUTION: MAKE SURE YOU DIFFERENCE THIS TIME SERIES DATA BEFORE DOING CORRELATIONS.
 OTHERWISE, YOU'LL GET SPURIOUS CORRELATIONS!!</b><br>
-column_name: name of the column in which the rows have a name.
+<br>column_name: name of the column in which the rows have a name.
 For example, stock tickers or country names, etc should be in this column.
 <br>
 search_string: name of the stock or country that you are searching for in the column_name above
 <br>